jimmi-aylesworth/Security-Validation/smb-prop-emulator/readme.md

 ## Agent

-- Runs on each lab host (pre-installed / pre-launched by you)
+- Runs on each lab host (pre-installed / pre-launched)
 - Polls the controller for tasks
 - For each approved target, performs a TCP connect test to port 445 only
 - Reports results back to the controller
 - Does not scan subnets, does not self-install, does not execute remotely

-This gives you a controlled propagation emulation that is auditable and safe for lab validation.
+This provides a controlled propagation emulation that is auditable and safe for lab validation.

 ---